 More apprenticeships are undertaken by students aged 25 and older than by younger students.
 This suggests apprenticeships are being used by people already established in their careers to raise their skills.
 The number of school leavers undertaking high-level apprenticeships is relatively small.
-In 2022/23, under 4,000 18-year-olds began a degree-
+In 2022/23, under 4,000 18-year-olds began a degreelevel apprenticeship.
+Another concern is that close to half of those who start apprenticeship courses do not complete them.

 The incoming Government will also take responsibility for the new Lifelong Learning Entitlement (LLE).
 The LLE will give all adults entitlement to funding for four years of higher education study and will allow them to take individual modules at different institutions, rather than signing up for a full course as they are currently expected to do.
-However, there are questions about how this system will work in practice, as it might require universities to redesign their courses significantly, and there are uncertainties over the future likely levels of demand.18 Partly as a result, the implementation of the LLE has been delayed from 2025 to 2027.
+However, there are questions about how this system will work in practice, as it might require universities to redesign their courses significantly, and there are uncertainties over the future likely levels of demand.
+Partly as a result, the implementation of the LLE has been delayed from 2025 to 2027.